mattbierner/blog.mattbierner.com/_posts/2019-01-31-a-page-out-of-my-book.md

 The art is all made to order and uses high quality frames with matting.
 The frames are 8 inches wide and 10 inches tall.
 They ship fully assembled too; all you need to do is stick it on your wall.
 Besides framed physical prints, you can also order a high resolution digital file of the design that you can print yourself.

-Checkout [the site][site] if you also enjoy classic books and are interested creating some of your own wall art for them.
+Checkout [the site][site] if you also enjoy classic books and are interested in creating some of your own wall art for them.
 We also have been posting some of our favorite illustrations and quotes [over on Etsy](https://www.etsy.com/shop/APageOutOfMyBook).

 {% include image.html file="in-home.jpg" %}